adithirgis/pollucheck/include.md

 **What are the bars in the diurnal plot and why are there two options?**
-*Diurnal plots represent the time of the day variability using mean (of that hour) and sd or median (of that hour) and IQR.
+*Diurnal plots represent the time of the day variability using mean (of that hour) and sd or median (of that hour) and IQR (InterQuartile Range).
 So when you choose mean and sd the bars represent sd, while when you choose median and IQR, the bars represent IQR.*

 **Can we plot ratios of different pollutants on a time series?**
 *No, this feature is not implemented yet.*